bseltz-cohesity/scripts/bash/epic_pure_freeze_thaw/README.md

 tail -f /tmp/cohesity_snap.log
 ```

 The first instance of the script (the leader) will perform the EPIC freeze / Pure snapshots / EPIC thaw while the others will wait for the leader to finish.
 Once the snapshots are created and the database and file systems are thawed, the Pure volume backups will begin.
-Note that these snapshots will be deleted at a later time, as configured in the Cohesity protection group (see the `Retain on Pure Storage Array` setting under Additional Settings).